Lunilux24/Homelab/Tools/README.md

 ![Glance Dashboard Screenshot](../Photos/Screenshot%202025-08-02%20135703.jpg)

 Shortly after messing around with my new glance dashboard, I found out about community widgets.
-Although some of the tutorials for these were obscure, I added the Google Calendar widget, the F1 widget, the NHL widget and the Tailscale Devices widget.
+Although some of the tutorials for these were obscure, I added the Google Calendar widget and the NHL widget.
 Some were easier to setup than others, and it was a good opportunity to mess around with APIs and add some more custom flavour to my personal productivity dashboard.